Top Tips on Downsizing Your Home

 Make a to-do list

-Once you know what you have to move, and where you’re moving it to, make a list of all the necessary tasks.
+Once you know what you have to move and where you’re moving it to, make a list of all the necessary tasks.
 To keep things simple, make your list on a room-by-room basis.

 Assess new rooms and storage areas

 Make a list of your possessions, and try to work out where they will go in your new home.
 If you don’t have enough space, you might have to consider selling them or putting them in storage.
-Measure all your furniture, large beds, sofas and tables may not fit into your new rooms.
+Measure all your furniture, large beds, sofas, and tables that may not fit into your new rooms.

 Downsizing means you’ll probably need to declutter

 Be ruthless, declutter by throwing away or selling the possession you don’t use or need anymore.
 However, make sure you don’t throw away important documents such as wills, birth certificates and bank statements.
-Place all of these important documents in storage boxes, and find them a home.
+Place all of these essential documents in storage boxes, and find them a home.